-Total change of topic; it’s been almost four months since my LEEP procedure to remove abnormal cells from my cervix.
+It’s been almost four months since my LEEP procedure to remove abnormal cells from my cervix.
 I haven’t written about my recovery since about a week afterward, when I got the results that the margins were clear and the cells were not cancerous, but I’ve thought about this area of my body every single day for the last four months.

 I’ve thought about it daily because I’ve felt it daily.
-It’s not pain but definite discomfort through my groin and pubic bone that comes and goes with no apparent triggers.
+It’s not pain but definite discomfort through my groin and pubic bone area that comes and goes with no apparent triggers.
 I talked to my doctor about it the week after surgery and he had no clue but told me to come in if it got worse.
-It didn’t get worse but stayed persistent.
+It didn’t get worse but has stayed persistent.

 The doctor-patient relationship is a hard one!
 On one hand I like that he is really positive and acts like none of this is a big deal at all.
 On the other hand I detest that he acts like none of this is a big deal!

 I experienced a lot of anxiety leading up to that appointment.
 I suppose I feel a little better knowing that the daily discomfort isn’t a symptom of anything scary but at the same time it’s a constant reminder that my organs aren’t perfect and I had my reproductive parts scraped with an electric wire.